MEDICARE: A BRIEF SUMMARY

 Medicare is broken into four main parts:

-Medicare Part A hospital insurance covers inpatient hospital care, skilled nursing facility, hospice, lab tests, surgery, home health care.
+Medicare Part A (Hospital Insurance) covers inpatient hospital care, skilled nursing facility, hospice, lab tests, surgery, and home health care.

 Medicare Part B (Medical Insurance) covers, including doctor and other health care providers’ services and outpatient care.
 Part B also covers durable medical equipment, home health care, and some preventive services.

-Medicare Advantage, Part D, and Medigap are all offered by private insurance companies, which is where our experienced advisors come in.
+Medicare Advantage, Part D, and Medigap are all offered by private insurance companies.
+This is where our experienced advisors come in.
 We can take all the guesswork out for you, and help you to feel confident in the decision you make to choose a plan.

 What You Should Know About the Part D Penalty